Courtney White

 My Work Falls Into Two Phases:

 A WEST THAT WORKS: My work begins in the the American West, where I spent my formative years hiking the region’s trails, driving its freeways, investigating its ruins, and exploring its wide open spaces.
 Wanting to know more, I studied the West’s history, read its authors, and photographed its vistas.
 With the founding of the Quivira Coalition in 1997, I switched from an observer-interpreter of the West to an active participant on front line issues.
-I had anguished questions: Why didn’t ranchers and environmentalists get along better?
-What could we do to energize the radical center?
-How do we reach across the urban-rural divide?
-Where could we heal damaged land along with damaged relationships?
+I had anguished questions: How do we get beyond stereotypes?
+Why didn’t ranchers and environmentalists get along?
+How could we energize the radical center and reach across the urban-rural divide?
+Where could we heal damaged land and damaged relationships?
 My creative responses included photography, archaeology, activism, essays, column-writing, and the Quivira Coalition.

 THE AGE OF CONSEQUENCES: In 2006, my work transitioned in response to the devastation caused by Hurricane Katrina.
 Climate change jumped onto my radar screen, shifting how I looked at the relationships between land, water, and people.
 My concerns became global and urgent.
 My anguished questions expanded: How do we build resilience in our land and communities?
 How can we strengthen local food systems?
 How can we best sequester carbon in soils?
 How do we scale-up regenerative agriculture?
-What other nature-based solutions exist that can address our challenges?
-My creative answers included book-writing, a refocus of the Quivira Coalition’s annual conference, a journal, a blog, lectures, photography, fiction, and co-authorship.
+What other collaborative, nature-based solutions can address our multiplying challenges?
+My creative answers included book writing, a refocus of the Quivira Coalition’s mission and annual conference, a journal, a blog, lectures, photography, fiction, and co-authorship of four nonfiction books.

 A WEST THAT WORKS

-In the Land of the Delight-Makers: an Archaeological Survey in the American WestWest
+In the Land of the Delight-Makers: an Archaeological Survey in the American Westest

 As I began to explore the West, I was struck by the power and persistence of shop-worn stereotypes and iconic imagery of the region.
 It wasn’t the West I knew.
 From personal experience, I suspected there were more archaeologists than cowboys at work.
 In the spring of 1988, I purchased a medium-format Bronica camera and began taking photos of the West from a different perspective.
 My inaugural project took me to the canyons of the Parajito Plateau in Bandelier National Monument, northern New Mexico.